LieSolver: PDE-Constrained Learning for IBVPs via Lie Symmetries: Abstract

 \section{Abstract}

-We introduce a method for efficiently solving initial-boundary value problems (IBVPs) that uses Lie symmetries to enforce the associated partial differential equation (PDE) exactly by construction.
-By leveraging symmetry transformations, the model inherently incorporates the physical laws and learns solutions from initial and boundary data.
-As a result, the loss directly measures the model's accuracy, leading to improved convergence.
-Moreover, for well-posed IBVPs, our method enables rigorous error estimation.
-The approach yields compact models, facilitating an efficient optimization.
-We implement \textsc{LieSolver} and demonstrate its application to linear homogeneous PDEs with a range of initial conditions, showing that it is faster and more accurate than physics-informed neural networks (PINNs).
-Overall, our method improves both computational efficiency and the reliability of predictions for PDE-constrained problems.
+Initial-boundary value problems (IBVPs) provide the essential framework for modelling a wide range of phenomena in physics and engineering.
+We introduce a novel method for efficiently solving IBVPs using Lie symmetries to enforce the associated partial differential equation (PDE) exactly by construction.
+By leveraging symmetry transformations, our model embeds the underlying physical laws and learns the solution solely from initial and boundary data.
+Consequently, the boundary loss directly quantifies domain-wide error, enabling rigorous error estimation for well-posed IBVPs.
+We implement \LieSolver and demonstrate its application to linear homogeneous PDEs, showing that it outperforms physics-informed neural networks (PINNs) in both speed and accuracy while yielding compact models.
+Overall, our approach significantly enhances the efficiency and reliability of predictions for PDE-constrained problems.